milicapantovic/PPGR-homework/README.md

 ```
 ##  Features

+*  Compute coordinates of the invisible box vertex.

+*  Use projective transformations to remove projective distortion.

-*Compute camera matrices, including intrinsic and extrinsic parameters.*
+*  Compute camera matrices, including intrinsic and extrinsic parameters and centre of the camera.

-*Perform camera calibration to estimate camera orientation and position.*
+*  Perform camera calibration to estimate camera orientation and position.

-*Use projective transformations to remove projective distortion.*

-*Calculate coordinates of the invisible box vertex.*
+*  Compute 3D coordinates and camera matrices based on left and right images of the same scene.

 ## Usage